Nikee-R/Crystal-Collector/README.md

 * In this game, you choose from four crystals below to add a randomized value to your current score.

-* The objective is to match your current score with the number shown in the bright green rectangle.
+* The objective is to match your current score with the objective number shown.

 * Each crystal below has a randomized value from the start of each stage, it remains the same until the next stage.